 According to the FTC, the defendants, under various trade names, misleading websites, unsolicited emails, and text messages were promising to repair bad credit and delete any negative item from credit reports.

 According to the court’s terms of the temporary restraining order, the company has temporarily stopped its operation.
 The court has frozen the defendants’ assets.
-Based on the FTC’s and others’ warnings, if companies charge money in advance for credit repair, this is violation of the law.
+Based on the FTC’s and others’ warnings, if companies charge money in advance for credit repair, this is a violation of the law.

 What about your credit repair business?
 As you know, no trust, no business.
 So, it’s critical to work only with a reliable and experienced merchant services provider like First American Merchant to provide only the best to your customers.
 A true alternative online lending and credit card processing specialist like FirstAmericanMerchant.com can get you the most secure and cheapest credit repair merchant account fast and easily.